vphantom/vof/README.md

 <!-- [![GitHub release](https://img.shields.io/github/release/vphantom/vof.svg?style=plastic)]() -->

 VOF is an API design, type system and serialization specification.
 It fills my need to facilitate interoperability between JSON, CBOR, Protocol Buffers and SQLite for business applications.
-The types can be serialized in three formats:
+The VOF types can be serialized in three formats:

 * **JSON** — Human-readable, fairly self-documenting but verbose
 * **CBOR** — Very compact using CBOR as a low-level format
-* **VOF Binary** — Most compact but custom encoding
+* **VOF Binary** — Most compact but fully custom encoding (overkill for most applications)

-All three formats can be transacted as-is or with Gzip or Zstd compression.
+All three formats can be used as-is or with Gzip or Zstd compression.

 Design goals: